 The Lottery and Other Stories by Shirley Jackson

 Millions of people around the world recoil when they see a copy of The Lottery and Other Stories by Shirley Jackson, having been traumatised by it in a high-school English class.
-The fact that teachers continue to assign this book – one of the most terrifying horror books written by women in the 20th century – to adolescent students is beyond me.
+The fact that teachers continue to assign the titular horror story – one of the most terrifying horror books written by women in the 20th century – to adolescent students is beyond me.
 Jackson had a unique talent for making the mundane – suburban streets, family homes, childish games – into something that will keep you up at night.
 Strangely, she was equally adept at eliciting a laugh – some compensation, I guess, for all that lost sleep.
+Read my full review of The Lottery And Other Stories here.

 Interview With The Vampire by Anne Rice